 Can I get a friend to write me an invitation letter.

-This is possible for some embassies only.
-Most embassies that ask for an invitation letter for the Pakistan Tourism Visa require that letter to come from a regitered tour company.
+Most commonly an invitation letter for the Pakistan Tourism Visa requires that the letter comes from a regitered tour company, sometimes a friends invitation is acceptable but most often not.
 If you are applying for a family or business visit obviousy the relations or business partner would do the inviting.
 HOWEVER please keep in mind that even though it may be tempting to get any "friend" to write a letter for you, there is a very real security responsibity that goes with that.
 The person inviting you must be ready to answer all questions regarding your travel, know who you are, where you are visiting, what you are doing and be able to explain their relationship to you.

 Can I get an hotel to write me an invitation letter.